 Templates make it so much easier to stay on brand and never miss a day in your posting schedule for Instagram, as they cut down the content creation time.

-You can actually buy templates pre-designed for Instagram and simply switch out the elements with your brand colors and fonts.
+You can actually buy templates pre-designed and 100% customizable for Instagram and simply switch out the elements with your brand colors and fonts.